Online Course: Core Skills for Teaching Peace, Conflict Resolution Education and Social Emotional Learning in the Classroom

 This 6 -week course is designed to provide a brief overview of the core skills we teach in the field of conflict resolution education and social emotional learning, and good practices for teaching those skills.
 Each week participants will have an opportunity to practice some of the core skills and then implement a lesson plan that week with students in their classrooms and/or in their youth setting.
 The audience for this course is individuals working in primary or secondary schools, from ages 5 to 17 or those working with youth in these age groups in community settings.

-We know through the best practice research that as educators, we need to be able to model these skills ourselves for students to learn the same skills well!
-The focus will be on learning and teaching the core skills, including understanding conflict, how emotions influence conflict, effective communication skills and problem solving!
+We know through best practice research that as educators, we need to be able to model these skills ourselves for students to learn the same skills well!
+The focus will be on learning and teaching the core skills, including understanding conflict, how emotions influence conflict, effective communication skills and problem-solving!
 A complete set of 25 lessons for teaching these skills in your classrooms will be provided for those who complete the course with a passing grade, in addition to a certificate of completion from the Global Partnership for the Prevention of Armed Conflict.

 The format for each week includes: